TheBestTvarynka/tbt/content/posts/how-rdp-scard-logon-works/index.md

 As the result, we'll have an established security context with some secure encryption key.
 In turn, the CredSSP will use this key to encrypt the credentials and pass (delegate) them to the target CredSSP (RDP) server.

+FreeRDP implements the CredSSP protocol, so there is not any pit falls.
+Its CredSSP implementation can rely on either the built-in NTLM implementation, [the MIT KRB5 implementation](https://web.mit.edu/kerberos/krb5-latest/doc/), or an external `/sspi-module:` — a dynamic library that implements the SSPI interface.
+Spoiler: We will use an external library.

 Good.
 Now you have a brief overview of the NLA.
 Now it's time to move forward.

 ## Kerberos